Electron neural closure for turbulent magnetosheath simulations: energy channels: Introduction

-PIC codes are more efficient than higher fidelity Vlasov fully kinetic simulations~\cite{allmann-rahn_muphyii_2024}.
+{PIC codes}~\cite{fonseca_osiris_2002,fonseca_one--one_2008,germaschewski_plasma_2016} are more efficient than higher fidelity Vlasov fully kinetic simulations~\cite{allmann-rahn_muphyii_2024}.
 Such simulations can only be performed for certain parameter ranges and spatial scales.
-A more efficient approach involves Reduced Order Models (ROMs), such as hybrid Vlasov~\cite{valentini_hybrid-vlasov_2007,palmroth_vlasov_2018} and hybrid PIC codes~\cite{behar_menura_2022}, which have been developed for global modelling of magnetospheres.
+A more efficient approach involves Reduced Order Models (ROMs), such as hybrid Vlasov~\cite{valentini_hybrid-vlasov_2007,palmroth_vlasov_2018} and hybrid PIC codes~\cite{behar_menura_2022} and multi-fluid codes~\cite{dong_global_2019,wang_global_2022} which have been developed for global modelling of magnetospheres. {By \emph{hybrid} models we refer to models which have kinetic ions and fluid electrons}.
 These models have made significant advances in our ability to represent the physics at mesoscales, typically covering MHD and sub-ion scales, but crucially omitting electron scales.
 Electrons are typically assumed to be polytropic or even isothermal.
 This is in stark contrast to the physics which takes place at microscopic scales, whereby electrons are de-magnetized in the process of collisionless magnetic reconnection~\cite{birn_geospace_2001}, where electrons also play a key role in modifying dynamics~\cite{hesse_magnetic_2020}.
-These processes contribute to the heating of electrons that is not captured in hybrid models, as confirmed by simulations of the Hearmean magnetosphere carried out using fully kinetic simulations~\cite{lapenta_we_2022} when compared to much cooler electrons found in hybrid simulations~\cite{travnicek_mercurys_2010}.
+These processes contribute to the heating of electrons that is not captured in hybrid models, as confirmed by simulations of the Hermean magnetosphere carried out using fully kinetic simulations~\cite{lapenta_we_2022} when compared to much cooler electrons found in hybrid simulations~\cite{travnicek_mercurys_2010}.
 Thus, in order to understand and predict energization of plasma, it is important to couple high-fidelity fully kinetic simulations with ROMs to properly represent the physics of both electrons and ions.

 One of the potentially promising avenues involves coupling PIC codes to fluid codes in an attempt to model complex objects, such as Earth's magnetosphere, more accurately~\cite{daldorff_two-way_2014,toth_extended_2016,wang_simulation_2022,chen_fleks_2023}.
-This allows resolving the magnetotail with a PIC simulation in a small box coupled to a larger fluid magnetospheric simulation.
-This approach is more challenging and much less efficient when addressing the problem of filamentation of current sheets in space, which is driven by turbulence.
+This allows resolving the magnetotail with a PIC simulation in a small box coupled to a larger fluid magnetospheric simulation. {This approach is not justified if the entire box is dominated by kinetic physics~\cite{li_numerical_2023} and fully kinetic modelling should be considered in this case}.